FRM-Exam-Questions-Formula-Based

-As we have seen that quite a lot of portion of FRM Exam is based on numerical calculations and some of those questions are tough as well.
-We thought that it is best to find a mix of questions, that are purely formula based (And if you know the formula, you can easily do them) and how many require deeper understanding of material and require atleast a few combinations of formulas and concepts (maybe interpreting the data, and finding the relevant values to be used and then combining 2-3 formulas to get to the result).
+We have seen that a large portion of the FRM Exam is based on numerical calculations.
+Some of those questions are quite tough too.
+So, we thought it best to find a set of questions, that are purely formula based (and if you know the formula, you can easily do them) and how many of them require deeper understanding of material and how many require combinations of formulas and concepts (maybe interpreting the data, and finding the relevant values to be used and then combining 2-3 formulas to get to the result).

-If we look at the FRM Exam Practice Paper 2009, we find that 50% of the questions are purely formula based questions.
+If we take a look at the FRM Exam Practice Paper for 2009, we find that 50% of the questions are purely formula based questions.
 This is good news!

-If you are able to understand the question, remember few formulae, use the calculator properly and make no silly mistakes, you can crack a majority of the numerical questions as well!
+If you are able to understand the question, try and remember few formulae, use the calculator and make no silly mistakes.
+You can crack a majority of the numerical questions if you follow those guidelines!

-Within the formula based questions for Value at Risk, the most common question (usually multiple number of questions are based on this concept) is related to finding the portfolio VaR.
+For formula based questions in Value at Risk, the most common question (usually multiple number of questions are based on this concept) is related to finding the portfolio VaR.
 Calculating the portfolio VaR requires the calculation of portfolio volatility, for which we have the simple formula:

 Similarly another common formula is calculating the annual VaR from daily VaR (or changing the time duration of VaR) or calculating the significance intervals.
 These again use simple formulas: